Hurricanes in Central America: Panama

 Panama (Spanish: Panamá), officially the Republic of Panama (Spanish: República de Panamá), is a transcontinental country in Central America and South America, bordered by Costa Rica to the west, Colombia to the southeast, the Caribbean Sea to the north, and the Pacific Ocean to the south.
-Hurricanes are not common in Panama, as the country is outside of the Hurricane Belt.
-However, several destructive hurricanes have hit the country in the past.
+Hurricanes are not common in Panama, as the country is outside of the Main Development Region.